Digital-Creativity-Labs/CuttingRoom-v0.0/README.md

 * Join and discuss Cutting Room and Object Based Media on [Slack](https://join.slack.com/t/cutting-room-group/shared_invite/zt-13ghccadu-QOVC3uZYppBr4fjBc_KTvw).
 * Create and read threads about Cutting Room on [Reddit](https://www.reddit.com/r/cuttingroom/).
 * Follow and tweet us [@CuttingRoomOBM](https://twitter.com/CuttingRoomOBM) on Twitter.

+## Bugs

+If you encounter an issue, please make us aware of this by [submitting an issue](https://github.com/Digital-Creativity-Labs/CuttingRoom/issues) through Github.

 ## Creators